ibm-cloud-docs/EventStreams/eventstreams145.md

 ibmcloud account update --service-endpoint-enable true
 ```

-To check if prerequisites are completed, run this command and check if these two properties are true.
+To check if prerequisites are completed, run the following command and then check if the following two properties are true:
 ```
 ibmcloud account show